 FIT4005 is a compulsory unit for all honours students in InformationTechnology degrees.
-The unit is designed to provide you with an understanding of research and an introduction to a broad range of research methods used in information technology.
-It forms the basis for all research that students will conduct.
-FIT4005 introduces students to a variety of issues, concepts, methods and techniques associated with IT research.
+The unit introduces students to a variety of issues, concepts, methods and techniques associated with IT research.
 Skills developed and knowledge acquired from this unit will prepare students to conduct their own research, as well as to be knowledgeable consumers of others' research.